 Sometimes making your own household items can seem like a lot of work but this is the easiest DIY you will find.
 Once you have gathered all of your ingredients, pour them into the bucket, add the grated soap on top and stir.
 That’s really all there is to it.

-This recipe yields about fifteen pounds of laundry detergent which breaks downs to about 240 loads!
-All of my ingredients only cost me $19.48 (after tax), that’s only $0.08 per each load of laundry.
-Let’s compare:
+This recipe yields just under twenty pounds of laundry detergent which breaks downs to about 360 loads!
+All of my ingredients only cost me about $30, that’s only $0.08 per each load of laundry.

 When you’re comparing something in cents it doesn’t seem like the price difference is such a big deal, but when you look at the bigger picture you can save anywhere from $10 to $30 on your laundry every couple months.
 Keep in mind too that those figures are based on a comparison to products that are not all-natural and therefore have a larger impact on your health and the environment.

-Oh, did I mention that this container lasts our family of five for seven months?
+Oh, did I mention that this container lasts our family SEVEN months?

 If you have any questions about where to find ingredients, how to save more money around the house or what essential oils to try first, leave me a comment below.
 Until next time, thanks for reading!♥